zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 ### MSI Afterburner

 Download and install [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards).
 Then you have to lookup the right overlock and undervolt settings for your gpu and save those settings in a profile within MSI Afterburner.
+[Here](https://2miners.com/blog/how-to-overclock-nvidia-and-amd-graphics-cards-on-different-algorithms/) is a list of gpu settings.
 You have to remember in which profile slot you configured your card for later.
 Here we used **profile1**.
 Note that when you want to use your gpu (for gaming, ect), you might need to stop ethminer and reset your gpu settings.

-Here is an example of the **settings used for a RTX 2070 super**.
+Here is an example of the **settings used for a RTX 2070 Super**.
 Baseclock -150, MemoryClock +1000 (**lower this value if instable**), power consumption as low as possible (50%).
 You should get a reported hashrate around **42MH**.

 ### Windows task